mossflower logo

 Educators everywhere are asking the critical question: "How can we assist students with reading comprehension when their texts are displayed on screens?"
 Research has shown comprehension is generally lower when reading digitally – but in today's digital age, everything from research to standardized testing to everyday communication is increasingly screen-based.
 As teachers, how can we harness the advantages of digital literacy without succumbing to its pitfalls?

-Below you'll find research, articles, and texts that help answer the all-important topic of digital reading comprehension.
+We gathered research and articles that help answer the all-important topic of digital reading comprehension, which you can find linked on this page.

-Stolen Focus: Why You Can’t Pay Attention - and How to Think Deeply Again - Johann Hari
+• Stolen Focus: Why You Can't Pay Attention - and How to Think Deeply Again by Johann Hari

-How We Read Now: Strategic Choices for Print, Screen, and Audio - Naomi S. Baron
+• How We Read Now: Strategic Choices for Print, Screen, and Audio by Naomi S. Baron